ReactiveCocoa/ReactiveCocoa/README.md

 including the basis for [Actions](Documentation/FrameworkOverview.md#actions).

-Unlike ReactiveUI, which unfortunately cannot directly change Rx to make it more friendly for UI programming, ReactiveCocoa has been improved many times specifically for this purpose—even when it means diverging further from Rx.
+Unlike ReactiveUI, which unfortunately cannot directly change Rx to make it more friendly for UI programming, **ReactiveCocoa has been improved many times specifically for this purpose**—even when it means diverging further from Rx.

 ## Getting started